 - of course - do not swallow the granules!

-ECHA’s report is being followed up to look further into the potential need to restrict the levels of some of the chemicals even more – especially polycyclic aromatic hydrocarbons - in sports pitches.
+Since ECHA’s report was published in 2017, follow-up research has been done to look further into the potential need to restrict the levels of some of the chemicals even more – especially for polycyclic aromatic hydrocarbons.

 - Artificial pitches safe, not perfect (ECHA Newsletter)